Welcome To Millennium Partners

 Mario J. Palumbo Jr.

-Mr. Palumbo is responsible for Millennium Partner's commercial assets.
-The $2 billion real estate portfolio contains Millennium's office, retail, theater, extended-stay and parking assets throughout the country.
+Mr. Palumbo is the managing partner responsible for directing and managing the day-to-day operations of Millennium Partners.
+In addition, he oversees Millennium Partner's largest investment vehicle- the Completed Asset Fund, with over $2.75 Billion in assets.
+The portfolio contains Millennium's office, retail, theater, extended-stay and parking assets throughout the country.

 Mr. Palumbo joined Millennium Partners in 1997.
 He initially oversaw the development of Millennium's mixed-use Ritz-Carlton developments in Washington, DC, Georgetown and Battery Park City in lower Manhattan.

 Mr. Palumbo received his JD from the Stanford Law School and his MBA from the Stanford Graduate School of Business.
 He holds an undergraduate degree in economics from Princeton University, from which he graduated summa cum laude.
 He attended Phillips Exeter Academy for high school.
-Mr. Palumbo serves on multiple non-profit boards including The Friends of the High Line, of which he is Vice Chair and Treasurer of the Board, the New York City Economic Development Corporation and the Real Estate Board of New York Board of Governors.
-Mr. Palumbo is also chairman of the capital campaign of the New York City LGBT Center.
+Mr. Palumbo is co-chair of the board of The Friends of the High Line and a member of the Board of Governors of the Real Estate Board of New York Board.

 Richard G. Baumert

 As managing partner, Richard G. Baumert is active in all aspects of residential development, with primary responsibility for development, design, programming, marketing, sales and operations in Boston.
 Mr. Baumert is considered an industry innovator, responsible for creating and implementing the signature luxury residential experience Millennium Boston delivers to every unit owner.